ghc/ghc/doc/user-settings.md

 ## Miscellaneous

-By setting `stage1Only = True` you can disable building Stage2 GHC (i.e. the
+By setting `stage1Only = True` you can disable building Stage2 GHC and Stage2
-`ghc-stage2` executable) and Stage2 utilities, such as `haddock`.
-Note that all Stage0 and Stage1 libraries (including `compiler`) will still be built.
-Enabling this flag during installation leads to installing `ghc-stage1` instead of `ghc-stage2`, and `ghc-pkg` that was build with the Stage0 compiler.
+utilities such as `haddock`.
+Note that all Stage0 and Stage1 libraries will still be built.

 To change the default behaviour of Hadrian with respect to building split objects, override the `splitObjects` setting of the `Flavour` record: